 Individual Interdisciplinary PhD

-The IIP is not intended to be an online degree or be a replacement program for students who can receive the doctoral degree in well-established program.
-Rather, students who are interested will have a research idea in mind and will flush the idea with a faculty who would evenutually want to serve as your committee member or chair and will write letters of recommendation for the applicant.
+The IIP is not intended to be an online degree or be a replacement program for those who can receive the doctoral degree in well-established program.
+Rather, students who are interested will have a research idea in mind and will flush the idea with MSU faculty who would eventually want to serve as their committee members and chair.
+See below in Application Requirements to learn more on writing your application proposal.

 All basic policy, rules and requirements pertaining to any Doctor of Philosophy degrees at MSU apply to the IIP.

 For specific program information, please refer to the IIP Handbook

 - Do you have a project or research focus that does not fit into traditional academic disciplines?

 - Does MSU have the faculty and experts that will be able to support you on your project?